MehSalhi/ARN-Labos/ARN-Labo03_Mbayo_Salhi_Report.md

 [1.
 35.]

-We measured the performances of our model by using a 5-fold cross-validation.
+We measured the performance of our model by using a 5-fold cross-validation.

 ![Final Model Evaluation](figures/ARN-L3-FinalModel-Men-Women.png){width=50%}

 We can see that our model has a good ability to generalize.
 Our final choice would be to use 2 or 4 neurons because the MSE result for the test set does not spread too much and it follows the train set accurately.
 Also, having a small number of neurons avoids the risk of overfitting and is a simple enough model.
+It's not a perfect model, there's still a significant gap between the train error and test error, but it does the job.

-We also computed the following scores to confirm the performances of our model:
+We also computed the following scores to confirm the performance of our model:

+**Male:**
+- Accuracy :  0.972
+- F1-Score : 0.972
+**Female:**
-- Accuracy :  0.97
+- Accuracy : 0.972
-- F1-Score: 0.97
+- F1-Score : 0.972

 ## Comments
-We had a problem with data normalizations.
+We had a problem with data normalization.
 At first, we normalized the female and male dataset separately, which produced a curious error.
 We needed to give output value between 0 and 1 instead of -1 and 1 for the tanh validation function in order to get acceptables MSE curves for both training and test sets.
 This problem has been fixed by merging both dataset before the normalization, which is of course the correct way to normalize a dataset.
+Now we have a working model which generalize two different classes.

 # Man vs Woman vs Children